 You may feel tired when you first start regular aerobic exercise.
 But over the long term, you'll enjoy increased stamina and reduced fatigue.

-Aerobic exercise reduces the risk of many conditions, including obesity, heart disease, high blood pressure, type 2 diabetes, metabolic syndrome, stroke and certain types of cancer.
+Aerobic exercise reduces the risk of many conditions.
+These conditions include obesity, heart disease, high blood pressure, type 2 diabetes, metabolic syndrome, stroke and certain types of cancer.

-Weight-bearing aerobic exercises, such as walking, help decrease the risk of osteoporosis.
+Weight-bearing aerobic exercises, such as walking, help lower the risk of osteoporosis.

 Aerobic exercise may help lower blood pressure and control blood sugar.
+It can reduce pain and improve function in people with arthritis.
+It can also improve the quality of life and fitness in people who've had cancer.
 If you have coronary artery disease, aerobic exercise may help you manage your condition.

 A stronger heart doesn't need to beat as fast.
 A stronger heart also pumps blood more efficiently, which improves blood flow to all parts of your body.